- Phone number

 On the other hand, if you have been stuck in loss orientation for a while and feel the need to get up and go (such as pressure from family or from work), but haven’t found that motivation, counselling can help you explore the barriers.

 My general approach is person-centred with a goal of helping you identify what the mismatch is between where you currently are and where you want to be.
-I believe that once you truly understand and accept the difference, you can begin to figure out how to bridge the gap.
+I believe that once we truly understand and accept the difference, we can begin to figure out how to bridge the gap.

 My first session

-In this initial discussion, I’ll explain how I counsel and you’ll explain what is going on for you.
+In the first session, I’ll explain how I counsel and you’ll explain what is going on for you.
 After experiencing my way of working, you can choose whether to continue working with me or I can help you find other sources of support.

 What I can help with